github/docs/content/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates.md

 ### `schedule.day`

-When you set a `weekly` update schedule, by default, {% data variables.product.prodname_dependabot %} checks for new versions on Monday at a random time, set per repository.
+When you set a `weekly` update schedule, by default, {% data variables.product.prodname_dependabot %} checks for new versions on Monday at a random set time for the repository.
 Use `schedule.day` to specify an alternative day to check for updates.

 Supported values